bagder/uncurled/project/maintenance.md

 Over time, software projects tend to mature and the speed and frequency of which you add features slow down and more time is spent on fixing bugs.
-Architectural questions become harder and you get more technical dept that locks you into sticking to certain ways.
+Architectural questions become harder and you get more technical debt that locks you into sticking to certain ways.
 Or at least they make new features require a larger effort than they did early on in the project.